If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 As is the case with many national parks, there are no showers in the Great Smoky National Park campgrounds.
 Shower facilities are available in the communities surrounding the park – just ask the campground host about the nearest facilities when you check in.

 There are also no electrical or water hookups in the park.
+Knowing what you’ll find at your Great Smoky Mountains camping site will help you have the right expectations for your trip!

 5) What You WILL Find At the Campgrounds